AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 ## Complete the Integration with Adobe Analytics {#complete-the-integration-with-adobe-analytics}

-You can now complete the [integration with Adobe Analytics](/help/sites-cloud/integrating/integrating-adobe-analytics.md).
+You can now use this IMS configuration to complete the [integration with Adobe Analytics](/help/sites-cloud/integrating/integrating-adobe-analytics.md).

 <!--
 ## Configuring the Adobe Analytics Cloud Service {#configuring-the-adobe-analytics-cloud-service}